Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/highgate-school--11-plus--maths--9999--sample-paper-c_pr_prpcc.md

 Today Mr Rossi has $430$ customers, and $86$ of them bought an ice lolly.

-What percentage of today’s customers bought an ice lolly?
+What percentage of today's customers bought an ice lolly?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Today Mr Rossi has $430$ customers, and $86$ of them bought an ice lolly.
 <emptyline>
-What percentage of today’s customers bought an ice lolly?
+What percentage of today's customers bought an ice lolly?
 </code></pre>
 </div>